crsndr/EBI-es2-op/README.md

 ```

-## Create the gnetad instance and start a container
+## Create the gmetad instance and start a container

 After cloning the repository change directory to gmetad